 Note: This method does not work in the Home edition.
 It is only compatible with Windows 10 Pro and Enterprise users.

-Type Gpedit.msc is the start menu or run command box and then press enter.
+Type Gpedit.msc is the start menu or run the command box and then press enter.
 Click yes for any User Account Control dialogue.
 This Will open the Local Group Policy Editor window.
 Now on Then navigate to the following address

 User Configuration > Administrative Templates > Start Menu and Taskbar